Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rEjEJpuqsus.md

 ### Transcript

-> will we add bikes, i don't think so i don't think we're gonna be adding bikes that sounds like a nightmare
+> will we add bikes, I don't think so I don't think we're gonna be adding bikes that sounds like a nightmare